2024 HACCP Definition: Essential Guide to Food Safety Management

 About the Editor:

 Dr. Benjamin Miller is an esteemed expert in food safety regulation, epidemiology, outbreak investigation, and public health, with nearly 20 years of experience in the field.
-As Executive Vice President of Regulatory and Scientific Affairs at
+As Executive Vice President of Regulatory and Scientific Affairs at The Acheson Group (TAG), Dr. Miller has made significant contributions to food safety and public health.

 Dr. Miller's expertise encompasses regulatory and crisis response, industry support during outbreak investigations, FSMA food safety assessments, COVID and public health client support, international regulatory support on microbiological and chemical issues, food safety culture assessments, and food traceability.